 There are approximately 50,000 non-native invasive animal and plant species that have been introduced to the United States, resulting in economic costs estimated at more than $100 billion annually.
 Due to New York’s position as the gateway to the Great Lakes and a center of international shipping trade, New York has been a point of entry for many aquatic and land-based invasive species.

-As a member of the bipartisan Climate Solutions Caucus, the leader of the House Republican Climate Resolution, and the Co-Chair of the House Invasive Species Caucus Congresswoman Stefanik is committed to consensus driven legislation to address our nation’s environmental and energy challenges.
+As a member of the bipartisan Climate Solutions Caucus, the leader of the House Republican Climate Resolution, the Co-Chair of the Roosevelt Conservation Caucus and the Co-Chair of the House Invasive Species Caucus Congresswoman Stefanik is committed to consensus driven legislation to address our nation’s environmental and energy challenges.
 Congresswoman Stefanik believes that these solutions must be formed by the legislative branch in a way that is economically viable and puts the United States on the best possible footing to lead.
 By working with residents, state, and local governments the Federal Government can protect the environment while growing the economies of both the North Country and the United States.

 Legislation introduced by Congresswoman Stefanik:

 H.R.1389 - To amend the Plant Protection Act for purposes of mitigating the threat of invasive species

 H.R.
 344 – Forest Legacy Management Flexibility Act